-The nuances of RF/microwave design leave little room for shaving costs and delivery times.
-Shortening the design, development and manufacturing cycle can be especially challenging when several production schedules need to be balanced on the production floor at once, contract manufacturing partners must be considered.
+The nuances of RF/microwave design, manufacturing, and testing leave little room for error.
+And shortening the design, development and manufacturing cycle can be especially challenging.
+But when several production schedules need to be balanced on a production floor at once, contract manufacturing partners must be considered.
 This is typically when a microwave product design and manufacturing company might consider looking offshore for contract assembly service providers.
 But managing less than high volumes and the typical stop and start for design reviews and testing, can often make going overseas and across several time zones prohibitive in the microwave industry.
-That’s why many companies are establishing key relationships with expert US-based contract manufacturers that are dedicated experts in microwave design, automated and manual assembly, high frequency testing and military standard (MIL-STD) environmental and mechanical screening.
-Full-service local outsources are not only offering cost-effective delivery of quality products, they’re freeing up internal teams to stay focused on the customer issues that matter most.
+That’s why many companies are establishing strategic partnerships with US-based contract manufacturers that are dedicated experts in microwave design, automated and manual assembly, high frequency testing and military standard (MIL-STD) environmental and mechanical screening.
+Full-service local outsources are not only offering cost-effective delivery of high-quality products, they’re freeing up internal teams to stay focused on the strategic issues that matter most to growing a business.

 Military and aerospace programs require standardized testing in accordance to various military specifications for quality assurance.
 This means that all parts need to be screened before integration.
 This often includes upscreening and specialized application-based tests.
-While competent in the assembly area, this componentlevel minutia can oftentimes be the Achilles heel of a busy production team or an inexperienced outsource.
-A robust engineering and production test lab is also an expensive department to install and maintain.
-Equipment, such as vector network analyzers (VNA) for s-parameter analysis, spectrum analyzers for noise figure and IP3, power meters for P1dB, and RF test chambers, must operate as a welltuned machine in order to deliver the promised fidelity of measurement from their manufacturers.
-Additionally, a test department typically requires a wide variety of tests, test set-ups, lab equipment, and lab space.
-For example, a high frequency space application that includes an assembly operating at Ka-band would require the test bench and its respective set of connectors and adapters to operate at that frequency as well.
+While competent in the assembly area, this component-level minutia can oftentimes be the Achilles heel of an inexperienced outsource because creating robust production test and screening labs requires a commitment of time and space, and continuous investment.
+Equipment, such as vector network analyzers (VNA) for s-parameter analysis, spectrum analyzers for noise figure and IP3, power meters for P1dB, and RF test chambers, must operate flawlessly in order to deliver reliable and consistent results.
+Additionally, a test department typically requires a wide variety of in-stock testing components to handle various scenarios.
+For example, a high frequency space application that includes an assembly operating at Ka-band would require the test equipment and its respective set of robust cable assemblies, connectors and adapters to operate at that frequency as well.

-An outsource that is committed to high frequency assembly and test will be able to convincingly demonstrate the breadth of bands they can test to and the caliber of their testing capabilities.
-When they’re as good or better than your own internal team’s testing capability, they’re obviously a much more useful asset in helping you reach your delivery goals.
+Simply put, an outsource that is committed to high frequency assembly and test will be able to convincingly demonstrate the breadth of bands they can test to and the caliber of their in-house testing and screening capabilities.

 To learn more, download our tech brief on utilizing US-based microwave assembly contractors.